luigisaetta/hf-audio-datasets/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-3100/)

-This repository contains all the work done to prepare utilities for creating **Audio datasets** from files, and checking audio.
+This repository contains all the work done to prepare utilities for:
+* creating **Audio datasets** from files
+* work with Audio datasets
+* check audio
+* evaluate performance of ASR models
+* ...

-You will find here the code to create an HF **Audio dataset** from a set of wav files (+ transcriptions) donwloaded from **OCI Object Storage**
+You will find here, for example, the code to create an HF **Audio dataset** from a set of wav files (+ transcriptions) donwloaded from **OCI Object Storage**

 ## Features